titpetric/netdata/README.md

 # Getting alarms in Telegram

 Netdata supports sending alerts to Telegram via token and chat ID.
 You can set that up by setting the following ENV variables:
-For more details about Telegram alerts, see [this page - GitHub](https://github.com/firehol/netdata/wiki/health-monitoring#telegramorg-messages)

 - TELEGRAM_BOT_TOKEN - This is your bot token
 - TELEGRAM_CHAT_ID - This is the chat ID